NaleRaphael/codememo/README.md

 ## Requirements
 ### Minimal requirements
 - `imgui[pyglet] >= 1.2.0`
+- `pyperclip >= 1.8.0`

+    This is required for linux users only, because facilities for accessing system clipboard are not supported in the intergrated backend `pyglet` currently.

+    And note that `xclip` should be installed in system (if not, you can install it by `$ sudo apt-get install xclip`).

 ### Use a patch for multiline input textbox
 It requires to install `Cython` in order to re-compile `pyimgui`.
 But you don't need to install it manually, all necessary setups will be handled by `setup.py`.